anttiranta/thefacebook-backend/README.md

 - User can set one photo as his/her profile image.
 - Each user as their personal "wall".
 All users can send messages to the wall.
 - Each message should display the sender's name, message's creation time, and the message itself.
-- Messages are shown on the wall in an descending order, so 25 newest messages are always shown on the wall.
+- Messages are shown on the wall in an descending order, so that 25 newest messages are always shown on the wall.
 - User can like the photos and messages of other users.
-There should be like button for this.
+There should be a like button for this.
-- Each user can like certain photo or message only once (same user should not be able to like same photo or message multiple times).
+- Each user can like certain photo or message only once (same user should not be able to like the same photo or message multiple times).
 - Messages and photos should display given likes as well.
-- Users can comment other users photos and messages.
+- Users can comment other user's photos and messages.
 There should a textfield for this.
-- 10 newest comments are displayed for each photo and message.
+- 10 newest comments are always displayed for each photo and message.

 ## TODO
 - Photo album and profile image